pooja180801/BookSphere/README.md

 Order Confirmation: Confirmation page displaying details of the completed order.

-View Profile: Users can view and edit their profile details.
+View Products:Users can view their profile details

 ---
 Project Structure